-Over the past year, Acorns has supported 704 children and 940 families, including those who have been bereaved.
-Childlife supporters make this possible with their ongoing support and dedication.
+Childlife supporters are helping to make all this possible with their ongoing support and dedication.
 On behalf of the children and families we support, thank you so much.

 Christina White, Senior Manager - Individual Giving and Legacies, Acorns Children's Hospice